RAS-University/robotic-courses/docs/aerial_robotics/multirotor/multirotor_1.md

 **Drawbacks**:
 - **Double Cover**: The quaternions $\mathbf{q}$ and $-\mathbf{q}$ represent the exact same rotation.
 This can cause control issues if the controller tries to take the "long way around" to get to the negative quaternion.
 - **Visualization**: Unlike Euler angles ($30^\circ$ roll), quaternions are not human-readable.
 You cannot look at $[0.707, 0, 0.707, 0]$ and immediately visualize the orientation without calculation.

+Due to these two points we will continue to use rotation matrices for the rest of this module.
+Quaternions remain nevertheless a powerful mathematical tool.

 <div class="note-box">